 - A title and short description (1-2 paragraphs) of the Conversation topic to be addressed;

 - An organizing research question posed for the Conversation session;

 - A description of the set-up for the Conversation session, including a plan on incorporating and documenting the contributions of others;

 - A description of the type of space and equipment required;

 - A strategy for documentation and dissemination.
 DRS2018 will provide an online forum to help refine such a strategy.
-The benefit for the convenors is a citable result;

 To prepare your Conversation Proposal to DRS2018 please Download the Conversation Template.
 To submit a proposal, please visit the conference conftool system: https://www.conftool.pro/drs2018/